Emmanuel Sanders Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Note: Sanders' stats vs. Falcons date back to 2016.

-- The 253.7 passing yards the Falcons yield per game makes them the NFL's 18th-ranked pass defense this season.

-- The Falcons have given up 28 touchdowns through the air (1.9 per game).
-They are 28th in the league in that category.
+- The Falcons have given up 28 passing TDs this season (1.9 per game), ranking them 28th among NFL defenses.

 Recent Performances